This Top Auto, Tires and Trucks Stock is a #1 (Strong Buy): Why It Should Be on Your Radar

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at General Motors Company (GM), which was added to the Zacks Rank #1 list on February 15, 2024.
+Let's take a look at Honda Motor (HMC), which was added to the Zacks Rank #1 list on February 29, 2024.

-One of the world’s largest automakers, General Motors held the largest share of the U.S. auto market at 16.2% in 2023.
-Headquartered in Detroit, the auto giant has had a long and checkered history.
-Founded in 1908, the company rose to dominate the U.S. industry.
-However, hit by the financial crisis, General Motors filed for bankruptcy on Jun 1, 2009.
-Just within 40 days, the firm emerged from bankruptcy.
-In 2010, the company launched its IPO – the biggest in U.S. history at that time – and has been steadily profitable since then.
-From going bankrupt in 2009 to becoming one of the world’s best-run car companies, General Motors has indeed come a long way.
+Honda Motor Co., Ltd. is a leading manufacturer of automobiles and the largest producer of motorcycles in the world.
+The company is recognized internationally for its wide variety of products, ranging from small general-purpose engines to specialty sports cars, which incorporate its efficient internal combustion engine technologies.

-Eight analysts revised their earnings estimate upwards in the last 60 days for fiscal 2024.
-The Zacks Consensus Estimate has increased $1.31 to $9 per share.
-GM boasts an average earnings surprise of 20%.
+Three analysts revised their earnings estimate higher in the last 60 days for fiscal 2024, while the Zacks Consensus Estimate has increased $0.17 to $4.17 per share.
+HMC also boasts an average earnings surprise of 31.3%.

-Analysts are expecting earnings to grow 17.2% for the current fiscal year, with revenue forecasted to rise 1.8%.
+Earnings are forecasted to see growth of 37.6% for the current fiscal year, and sales are expected to increase 14.8%.

-Additionally, GM has climbed higher over the past four weeks, gaining 13.8%.
-The S&P 500 is up 3.1% in comparison.
+HMC has been moving higher over the past four weeks as well, up 5.6% compared to the S&P 500's gain of 3.9%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, General Motors Company should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Honda Motor should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.